dotnet/runtime/docs/workflow/testing/using-corerun.md

 1. Check if the `CORE_ROOT` environment variable is defined.
 1. Check if the .NET runtime binary is in the same directory as the `corerun` binary.

-Regardless of which method the is used to discover the .NET runtime binary, its location is defined as "Core Root".
+Regardless of which method is used to discover the .NET runtime binary, its location is defined as "Core Root".
-The Core Root directory is not only used to discover the .NET runtime binary but also all base class library assemblies.
+The Core Root directory is used to discover both the .NET runtime binary and all base class library assemblies.
 Additional directories can be included in the set of class library assemblies by defining the `CORE_LIBRARIES` environment variable.